-What is Clinical Research?
+What is clinical research?

 Clinical research involves patient-focused studies that can lead to better ways to detect, prevent, control and treat diseases and other health conditions.
 These studies may lead to new discoveries that can improve the quality of our lives and the lives of future generations.

-What kind of research is happening at Franciscan Healthcare?
+What kind of research is happening?

 Numerous approved research studies are available for eligible patients in a variety of clinical areas, including:

 Clinical trials are available in our Cancer Center for many types of cancers and for minimizing the symptoms caused by cancer treatment.
 Physicians and other staff help patients decide what the best treatment options are for their condition, which may include the opportunity to participate on a clinical trial.

-Clinical trials allow our experts to:
+Clinical trials enable our experts to:

-compare existing treatments to determine which is best.
+- Compare existing treatments to determine which is best.

-see if a new drug or device is safe and effective for people to use.
+- See if a new drug or device is safe and effective for people to use.

-How is the Safety of Study Participants protected?
+How is the safety of study participants protected?